pattern-finder/production/README.md

 Add .env.example values to environment before running.
 Don't forget to setup real passwords, and never upload them to a public repository.

+judge0.conf must be added manually as a conf file to the root of judge server and worker containers, and removed from volumes in order for production to work.